robinfriedli/rusty_pool/README.md

 current pool is lower than the max pool size and there are no idle threads.

-When creating a new worker this `ThreadPool` always re-checks whether the new worker is still required before spawing a thread and passing it the submitted task in case an idle thread has opened up in the meantime or another thread has already created the worker.
+When creating a new worker this `ThreadPool` always re-checks whether the new worker is still required before spawning a thread and passing it the submitted task in case an idle thread has opened up in the meantime or another thread has already created the worker.
 If the re-check failed for a core worker the pool will try creating a new non-core worker before deciding no new worker is needed.
+Panicking workers are always cloned and replaced.

 Locks are only used for the join functions to lock the `Condvar`, apart from that this `ThreadPool` implementation fully relies on crossbeam and atomic operations.
-This `ThreadPool` decides whether it is currently idle (and should fast-return join attemps) by comparing the total worker count to the idle worker count, which are two `u32` values stored in one `AtomicU64` making sure that if both are updated they may be updated in a single atomic operation.
+This `ThreadPool` decides whether it is currently idle (and should fast-return join attempts) by comparing the total worker count to the idle worker count, which are two `u32` values stored in one `AtomicU64` making sure that if both are updated they may be updated in a single atomic operation.